WaltOlea/ContactTrackingSystem/README.md

 * Font Awesome for adding icons to buttons for UX/UI enhancement

+# Troubleshooting Tips (Erros found when first time user with VS 2022):

-Troubleshooting: When getting the repo make sure to open the contact page solution file to run.
-Run debug in IIS Express.
-If you get NuGet error, please right click on soilution and restore NuGet packages.
+* When getting the repo make sure to open the contact page solution file to run.

+* Run debug in IIS Express.

+* If you get NuGet error, please right click on soilution and restore NuGet packages.

+* If you get IIS Express error, change the port in the properties launchsettings.json and clean the solution